Loading...

 Free Zones and Export-Oriented Incentives

-Qualifying Free Zones enterprises may receive significant tax and customs incentives.
-Eligibility is documentation-driven, and treatment after any initial holiday may depend on export versus domestic sales rules.
-Always confirm your specific incentives with the relevant authority and your tax advisor.
+Qualifying Free Zones enterprises receive significant tax and customs incentives, including a 10-year corporate tax holiday at 0%.
+After the holiday period, export sales are taxed at 15% and domestic sales at the standard 25% rate.
+Eligibility is documentation-driven, and treatment after the initial holiday depends on export versus domestic sales classification.
+Always confirm your specific incentives with the Free Zones Authority and your tax advisor.

 Other Common Incentive Categories